 The next step is getting sound into the recording device.
 Sound gets into a recorder either by being plugged directly into the recorder with a cable, or by using a microphone to pick up the sound.

 Knowing what direction a microphone hears is usually the determining factor in choosing which microphone to use.
 You must choose the one that works best for what you're trying to record.
-See Chapter 9 for more information about different microphones and how to use them.

 How many microphone preamps will I need?

 You will need one preamp for each microphone you record at the same time.
 If you don't need to record live groups, you might need only a few microphones, recording one or two tracks at a time.

 Commonly, preamps are built into mixing boards, studios-in-a-box, and computer interfaces, so you might not need to purchase these separately.
 You can also buy individual microphone preamps if your device has none or you need more.
 The number of microphone preamps that your mixer or other recording device has is a critical factor in determining if the gear is right for you.
 This is the time for you to evaluate how many microphones you plan to use at once.